Update 06/01/17 – My thoughts and recommendations on the new Phantom 4 Pro & 4 Pro +: Phantom 4 Pro – Thoughts & Best

-- From what I have seen so far, filming in 4K, even with its low data rate, is preferable to filming in 2.7K or 1080 even if the output is 1080.
+From what I have seen so far, filming in 4K, even with its low data rate, is preferable to filming in 2.7K or 1080 even if the output is 1080.
 The footage is more detailed. <- I have crossed out my initial thoughts since with further testing I found that 2.7K was significantly sharper and more detailed than 4K on the Phantom 4.
 See this blog post for a deep dive into the Phantom 4’s video image quality – I Can See Clearly Now.

 To sum up the above, my experience to date has been treat the Phantom 4’s camera much like a DSLR’s, but with even more caution.
-Picture Profile “None” with Custom Settings of 0, -1, -1, for Sharpness, Contrast, and Saturation has worked well as a starting point if filming in 4K (with 2.7K start at -1 for Sharpness if filming in 2.7K.
+Picture Profile “None” with Custom Settings of 0, -1, -1, for Sharpness, Contrast, and Saturation has worked well as a starting point if filming in 4K and with -1 for Sharpness if filming in 2.7K.
 You can experiment with other settings.
 Odds are it will depend upon the subject matter.
 You should also shift to -1 on the sharpness scale when filming in 4K if you are not able to get close to a 180 degree shutter angle.

 Notes about Into the Woods

 Into the Woods was filmed with the camera set to Picture Profile “None” and 0, -1, -1 for Sharpness, Contrast, and Saturation.
 The shutter was at or very close to 180 degrees through the use of a DJI ND 16 filter.
 One clip did not have this filter and it looks a bit less filmic to me.
 It is the field seen at 00:16 – 00:20.
 I don’t recall what the shutter speed was but I’d guess it was in the range of 1/800 – 1/1250.

 None of the clips needed stabilization in post but most got a bit of sharpening to compensate for Vimeo’s internal conversion smoothing everything over.
 A few clips were sped up a bit in FCP X.